Our Campaign Wins

 - Doubling the target for community renewable energy from 500MW to 1GW

-- RBS stopping funding extreme Mountain-Top Removal coal extraction
+- Royal Bank of Scotland ending funding for extreme Mountain-Top Removal coal extraction

 - Forth Energy giving up on its plans for big biomass power stations in Leith and Dundee